pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-44/lab/README.md

 # LAB - Javascript and Web Frameworks

  Teach yourself a new language or framework!
-Take the next 2 class/lab sessions and learn something completely new, implented by showcasing a To Do application.
+Take the next 2 class/lab sessions and learn something completely new, implemented by showcasing a To Do application.

 ## Before you begin